LaunchCodeTechnicalTraining/spring-todo-mvc/readme.md

 QOL improvements
 - bootstrap
-- menu complete, uncompleted, deleted
+- menu: all, complete, uncompleted, deleted

 ## Display all the items on the todo list